PokemonGoMap/RocketMap/docs/extras/webhooks.md

 Note: if you add `lure` events to your `wh_types` you will receive them even if you have not enabled `pokestop` events.

-Lure events contain the same fields as `pokestop` events (decribed above).
+Lure events contain the same fields as `pokestop` events (described above).

 ### `gym`